 I Corinthians 10:1-11

 I Corinthians 10:1, written to Christians 1500 years later, “For I do not want you to be unaware, brethren, that our fathers were all under the cloud and all passed through the sea; 2 and all were baptized into Moses in the cloud and in the sea; 3 and all ate the same spiritual food; 4 and all drank the same spiritual drink, for they were drinking from a spiritual rock which followed them; and the rock was Christ.”
 He’s saying the Israelites were like us.
 They were baptized into Moses in that Red Sea, like we are baptized into Christ.
-And they regularly in a sense partook of the Lord’s Supper.
+And they regularly, in a sense, partook of the Lord’s Supper.
 They ate and drank the same spiritual food and drink provided by Christ.
 They were like us.
 We are like them, he is saying.
-But look what happened to them. v5, “Nevertheless, with most of them God was not well-pleased; for they were laid low in the wilderness.”
-Though they were baptized and they took the Lord’s Supper regularly, they didn’t make it into the promised land. v6, “Now these things happened as examples for us, so that we would not crave evil things as they as craved.”
+But look what happened to them.
+Verse 5, “Nevertheless, with most of them God was not well-pleased; for they were laid low in the wilderness.”
+Though they were baptized and they took the Lord’s Supper regularly, they didn’t make it into the Promised Land.
+Verse 6, “Now these things happened as examples for us, so that we would not crave evil things as they craved.”
 He’s saying that God intends that we learn from the mistakes of the Israelites.
 Have you heard these sayings?
 “If you won’t learn from history, you’re condemned to repeat it,” and, “History usually repeats itself.
 It has to.
 Nobody listens.”
 We face the same sort of temptations (10:13).
 And just being baptized and taking the Lord’s Supper doesn’t insulate us from the judgment of God.
 Paul is saying if we are like them, if we do as they did, we too will fall short of our promised land.
-He points out a number the failings of those Israelites, reasons they didn’t make it, that were especially relevant for his readers in Corinth.
-But a couple of them that Paul mentions are occasions that we just read about where they were grumbling about their accommodations out in the wilderness. v9, “Nor let us try the Lord, as some of them did [that was by their grumbling], and were destroyed by the serpents.
+He points out a number of the failings of those Israelites, reasons they didn’t make it that were especially relevant for his readers in Corinth.
+But a couple of them that Paul mentions are occasions that we just read about where they were grumbling about their accommodations out in the wilderness.
+Verse 9, “Nor let us try the Lord, as some of them did [that was by their grumbling], and were destroyed by the serpents.
 Nor grumble, as some of them did, and were destroyed by the destroyer.
 Now these things happened to them as an example, and they were written for our instruction, upon whom the ends of the ages have come.”
 Notice that they were written for our instruction.
 They were written to teach us that we must not grumble about how God is dealing with us before He brings us to our promised land.

 The little one chapter book of Jude deals with certain false teachers who were teaching that you can be immoral and live however you desire and the grace of God will still cover you, you’ll still be alright.
 They viewed the grace of God as license to sin.
 They missed that God has a condition of repentance and faithfulness if He’s going to cover your sins with His grace.
 And much of this little letter is showing that these teachers have put themselves outside the grace of God and on their way to hell along with all who follow their ways.
-At v16 Jude points out another characteristic of these teachers that further confirms that God is not pleased with them and they’re on their way to destruction. v16 says, “These are grumblers, finding fault, following after their own lusts…” He’s saying here’s something else about these teachers that confirms God is not pleased with them.
+At verse 16 Jude points out another characteristic of these teachers that further confirms that God is not pleased with them and they’re on their way to destruction.
+Verse 16 says, “These are grumblers, finding fault, following after their own lusts…” He’s saying here’s something else about these teachers that confirms God is not pleased with them.
 They’re like that Exodus generation of Israelites who were grumblers, who found fault with Moses and found fault with God because of their lusts for meat and melons and garlic and the food they used to have and for just ease and luxury.
-And they weren’t okay as these teachers want you to think that they’re okay.
-Notice the little participles in v16 after the word “grumblers.”
+And they weren’t okay as these teachers want you to think they’re okay.
+Notice the little participles in verse 16 after the word “grumblers.”
 I think they explain part of what’s so wrong with grumbling.
 Grumbling is finding fault, and that is with God, because God is the one running this world and in control of the circumstances of our lives, right?
 And so when we gripe and whine that we don’t have what someone else has, or about our responsibilities, or how something is not as easy or fast as we’d like it to be, or whatever, aren’t we in essence accusing God of mismanagement.
-And it’s not only finding fault in God, but as the next participle says it’s following after our own lusts.
+And it’s not only finding fault in God, but as the next participle says, it’s following after our own lusts.
 You don’t grumble because God wants you to, because it would be so encouraging to the people around you, and brightens up the atmosphere and makes a positive difference.
-You grumble because you are following your own desires and not will of God.
+You grumble because you are following your own desires and not the will of God.

 One more NT passage…

-To get some context so we can really see what Paul is saying let’s start at v3.
+To get some context so we can really see what Paul is saying let’s start at verse 3.
 “Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.”
 You think about what he’s saying there and that’s a high calling and that’s a rare way of living in this world, and I’ve fallen way short of it.
-“Do nothing from selfishness…” He saying don’t be like most everybody in the world and primarily just think about yourself and take care of yourself.
+“Do nothing from selfishness…” He saying don’t be like most people in the world and primarily just think about yourself and take care of yourself.
 Rather you go about life thinking about the people around you and the people that you know, and about their circumstances and what they’re going through and their needs and how you could possibly be a blessing to them, and you go about giving yourself to be that for them.
 He’s saying you give your life to the service of others.

 And don’t think it’s too tough for you to live this way and that you’ve got to do it all on your own.
-He says in v13, “for it is God who is at work in you, both to will and to work for His good pleasure.”
+He says in verse 13, “for it is God who is at work in you, both to will and to work for His good pleasure.”
 If you want to be this way and you try, God will help you.
 God will help you to be willing and working for His good pleasure.

-Then v16, “holding fast the word of life…” But are we holding fast the word of life if we’re grumbling, if we’re saying “Woe is me.
+Then verse 16, “holding fast the word of life…” But are we holding fast the word of life if we’re grumbling, if we’re saying “Woe is me.
 I’ve got it bad.
 Things aren’t fair for me.
 I should have what they have”?
 Because the word of life, God’s word, says, “If you’re a Christian, not woe are you, blessed are you!
 Your sins are forgiven.
 You’re a child of God and an heir of God.
 You’re rich beyond what you can imagine.
 And God’s causing all things to work together for your good.”
 Hold fast what God says and don’t grumble as though you don’t have it good.

 And he says do this, “so that in the day of Christ [that is the day He comes back] I will have reason to glory because I did not run in vain nor toil in vain.”
 In other words, “Follow Christ to the end of your days, seeking the good of others, without grumbling and complaining, so that I won’t find out on the day of judgment that I went through all that trouble to share the gospel with you for nothing.”
-In other words, “Do this, so that you make sure you make it to the promised land, so that you make sure you don’t repeat the story of the Exodus generation of Israelites.”
+In other words, “Do this, so that you make sure you make it to the Promised Land, so that you make sure you don’t repeat the story of the Exodus generation of Israelites.”

-Then v17 Paul gives himself as an example.
+Then verse 17 Paul gives himself as an example.
 Listen to this.
 “But even if I am being poured out as a drink offering upon the sacrifice and service of your faith, I rejoice and share my joy with you all.”
 As he’s talked about it earlier in the letter, he’s talking here about the possibility of being executed soon.
 He’s in prison in Rome at the time of this writing, awaiting trial before the emperor.
 And he doesn’t think that he will be executed yet.
 He thinks he will be released, that the Lord still has work He wants him to do on this earth (1:19-26).
 But execution is a possibility.
 And he pictures it here as being poured out as a drink offering upon the sacrifice and service he’s given to bring about faith in the Philippians and others.
 In the OT sacrifices a drink offering was a portion of wine that would be poured out beside the altar usually after a burnt offering was offered.
 Well, Paul pictures his sacrifice and service to bring about faith in others as like a burnt offering that he offered to God.
 And now if he is to be executed, it will be like the drink offering that is added after a burnt offering.
 A drink offering even resembles the kind of death that Paul would die if he was to be executed.
 Being a Roman citizen he would be spared from crucifixion.
 Instead he would be beheaded and his blood would pour out of his neck onto the ground like a cup of wine being poured out beside the altar.
 But does Paul complain?
 Does he grumble that he’s lost everything to serve others and now he’s in prison and possibly facing execution?
 Not at all.
 He says, “I rejoice and share my joy with you all.”
-I rejoice that I can honor Christ in this way and be example for others and encourage others, that I can be of use to the Lord before He takes me home.
+In other words, “I rejoice that I can honor Christ in this way and be an example for others and encourage others; that I can be of use to the Lord before He takes me home.”

 I don’t know about you, but I needed this lesson.
 I respond to the invitation this morning.
 And I ask that you’d pray for me that I see and never forget how blessed I am to be in Christ, that God has freed me from the bondage of my sins and the fate that I deserve.
-And that before I go to an eternity of blessing that I don’t deserve, that I spend the rest of my short life here honoring the God who is so good to me in serving of others as He wants me to, and that I will not complain about a single thing, because I have nothing to legitimately complain about.
+And that before I go to an eternity of blessing that I don’t deserve, that I spend the rest of my short life here honoring the God, who is so good to me, in serving of others as He wants me to, and that I will not complain about a single thing, because I have nothing to legitimately complain about.
 I’m so blessed beyond what I deserve.

 – James Williams